stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

 ## Publishing

-1. Update version in `pyproject.toml`
-2. Update commit hash of anol in `.github/workflows/publish.yml` if needed
+1. Update commit hash of anol in `Dockerfile` if needed
-3. Push tag according to version number of previous step
-4. Publish pipeline will start automatically
+2. Start release action on github

 ## Requirements